kmanchel/BiasNet/README.md

 ## Feature Backlog

 1. Test Suite: unit tests, component tests, API tests (IN PROGRESS)
-2. BERT Base Model (TO DO)
+2. Optimize DockerFiles.
+Integrate Volumes for Model Checkpoints (TO DO)
+3. DistilBERT model integration (TO DO)
-3. Structured Prediction: Targeted Sentiment Analysis (TO DO)
+4. Structured Prediction: Targeted Sentiment Analysis (TO DO)
-4. Training Data (.sqlite3) DB access (TO DO)
+5. Training Data (.sqlite3) DB access (TO DO)

 ## References